Das Boot: Different versions and home media

 Petersen has overseen the creation of several different versions.
-The first to be released was the 149-minute theatrical cut.
+The first to be released was the 149-minute theatrical cut in 1981.

-As the film received partial financing by German television broadcasters WDR and the SDR, more footage was shot than was shown in the theatrical version.
+As the film received partial financing by West German television broadcasters WDR and the SDR, more footage was shot than was shown in the theatrical version.
 A version of six 50-minute episodes was transmitted on BBC2 in the United Kingdom in October 1984 and again during the 1999 Christmas season.
-In February 1985, a version of three 100-minute episodes was broadcast in Germany.
+In February 1985, a version of three 100-minute episodes was broadcast in West Germany.

-In 1997, Peterson edited a new theatrical release, a 209-minute version, entitled The Director's Cut, combining the action sequences from the feature-length release with the character development scenes from the miniseries, also improving audio quality.
-In 1998, this cut was released on DVD as a single-disc edition including an audio commentary by Petersen, Prochnow and director's cut producer Ortwin Freyermuth; a 6-minute making-of featurette; and in most territories, the theatrical trailer.
+In 1997, Petersen edited a new theatrical release, a 208-minute version, entitled The Director's Cut, combining the action sequences from the feature-length release with the character development scenes from the miniseries, also with remixed 5.1 audio containing many new sound effects.

+In 1998, this cut was released on DVD as a single-disc edition including an audio commentary by Petersen, Prochnow and director's cut producer Ortwin Freyermuth; a six-minute making-of featurette; and in most countries, the theatrical trailer.
 In 2003, it was also released as a "Superbit" edition with no extra features, but with a higher bit-rate and the film spread across two discs.

 From 2010 onwards, the "Director's Cut", along with various new extras, was released internationally on Blu-ray.
-The American 2-disc Collector's Set also uniquely included the original 149-minute theatrical cut, which is otherwise unreleased on DVD or Blu-ray.

-In 2014, the original 308-minute miniseries, also known as The Original Uncut Version, was released on Blu-ray in Germany with optional English audio and subtitles.
+In 2014, the 308-minute miniseries, also known as The Original Uncut Version, was released on Blu-ray in Germany with optional English audio and subtitles.

 In November 2018, a "Complete Edition" was released as a collection of five Blu-ray discs and three CDs.
-It contains more than 30 hours of material: the Director's Cut (208 min.), the Original Cinema version (149 min.), the complete TV Series in 6 parts ("The Original Uncut Version", 308 min.), Bonus Material (202 min. + various trailers), the Original Soundtrack by Klaus Doldinger (38:21 min.) and a German-language audiobook of the novel read by Dietmar Bär (910 min.).
+It contains more than 30 hours of material: the Director's Cut (208 min.), the Original Cinema version (149 min.), the complete TV Series in six parts ("The Original Uncut Version", 308 min.), Bonus Material (202 min. + various trailers), the Original Soundtrack by Klaus Doldinger (38:21 min.) and a German-language audiobook of the novel read by Dietmar Bär (910 min.).

-For the "Director's Cut", the Original Cinema version and "The Original Uncut Version" TV Series, new English language soundtracks were recorded featuring most of the original cast, who were bilingual.
+For all versions of the film, new English language soundtracks were recorded featuring most of the original cast, who were bilingual.
 These soundtracks are included on various DVD and Blu-ray releases as an alternative language to the original German.